 - Aerial patrol of all lines a minimum of three times per year to update and verify tree spans

-- Ground patrol all tree spans a minimum of two times per year
+- Vegetation ground patrol of all tree spans a minimum of one time per year

 - Remove or cut dangerous trees at time of ground patrol inspection

-- Identify other problem trees during ground inspection for remedial action before June 15
+- Identify other problem trees during ground inspection for remedial action and notify landowner of work plan

 - Document all activity on appropriate inspection and action forms